f-fathurrahman/ffr-python-stuffs/gpaw/tutorials/04_Si_bandstructure/README.md

-Bandstructure info is stored in BandStructure object
+Bandstructure info is stored in BandStructure object defined in `ase.dft.band_structure.BandStructure`

+It can be initialized from a Calculator object by using:
 ```
 bs = calc.band_structure()
 ```